 Gap Year Pros & Cons

-- Earn some money while getting useful experience in a work environment.
+- Earn some money in a new working environment.

 - Improve your C.V.

-- Your study skills may become rusty.
-After a year out from studying will you be able to get back into the routine of studying.
+- After a year out from studying will you be able to get back into the routine of studying.

 - If you don’t plan ahead part or all of your gap year may be wasted.

-- You will more than likely travel to a part of the world you wouldn’t normally go to.
+- You will more than likely travel to a part of the world you would't normally go to.

-- This type of programme will certainly keep you fit and probably get you even fitter.
+- This type of programme will certainly keep you fit and build an inner confidence..

 - To explore or conserve can cost a lot of money.